fjvallarino/monomer/docs/tutorials/06-composite.md

 Communication between the parent and the composite can work in both ways:

-- The parent can provide information to the composite through the model, parameters accepted by the function that creates the composite or any kind of configuration.
+- The parent can provide information to the composite through the model, parameters accepted by the function that creates the composite, or any kind of configuration.
 - The composite can provide information to the parent by using the `Report` response.
-To avoid coupling the composite to the parent, and having to provide the type of the parent's event, the usual solution is to have the parent provide the expected event for each situation (the same as how we've been using any other widget).
+To avoid coupling the composite to the parent, and having to provide the type of the parent's event, the usual solution is to have the parent provide the expected event for each situation (the same as how we've been using other widgets).

 ## Widget Requests